 Non-small cell lung cancer (NSCLC)-A group of lung cancers that are named for the kinds of cells found in the cancer and how the cells look under a microscope.
-The three main types of non-small cell lung cancer are squamous cell carcinoma, large cell carcinoma, and adenocarcinoma.
-Non-small cell lung cancer is the most common kind of lung cancer
+The three main types of NSCLC are squamous cell carcinoma, large cell carcinoma, and adenocarcinoma.
+NSCLC is the most common kind of lung cancer